Athletic Training (Masters in Athletic Training)

 The Master’s in Athletic Training Program is designed to produce scholarly healthcare practitioners that excel in the areas of leadership, education, and service in all aspects of life.
 Program graduates will be committed to continuous patient-centered care and advocacy within their community using evidence-based practices within their chosen arena.

-The MAT is a 2-year (six consecutive semesters – fall, spring, summer, fall, spring, summer) cohort program with a highly competitive admissions process.
-Student cohorts will be admitted once a year, for a Fall semester start date.
+The MAT is a 2-year (six consecutive semesters) cohort program with a highly competitive admissions process.
+Student cohorts will be admitted twice per year for a Summer or Fall semester start date.

 Application Deadlines